eddieolivas/crm-client-side-api/README.md

 - run `npm install`
 - run `npm start`

-Note: Make sure you have nodemon installed on your system otherwise you can install as a dev dependencies in the project.
+Note: Make sure you have nodemon installed on your system otherwise you can install as a dev dependency in the project.

 ## API Resources